 Our Integrative Medicine Service complements other medical care by addressing the physical and emotional symptoms associated with cancer and its treatment.
 We offer various types of massage, acupuncture, hypnotherapy, meditation, visualization and other mind-body therapies, music therapy, and nutritional counseling, as well as classes such as yoga, t'ai chi, and chair aerobics.

 Help for Older Patients

-Memorial Sloan-Kettering offers the services of a multidisciplinary geriatrics team, which includes physicians, clinical nurse specialists, social workers, nutritionists, and psychiatrists, as well as members of the Pain and Palliative Care Department and the Integrative Medicine Service.
+Memorial Sloan Kettering offers the services of a multidisciplinary geriatrics team, which includes physicians, clinical nurse specialists, social workers, nutritionists, and psychiatrists, as well as members of the Palliative Medicine Service and the Integrative Medicine Service.
 The programs and care the team provides focus on the needs of elderly cancer patients.